Staff member BIOS

 Production Stage Manager

-Karen Runk moved to SF with the intention of only staying for a few months.
-Two decades later she's still here!
-This is largely due to the talented folks at the Troupe, and thanks to Golden Thread Productions where she is a Resident Artist as of 2018, but mostly due to rent control!
+Karen Runk moved to SF with the intention of only staying for a few months...
+Over two decades later she's still here!
+This is largely due to the talented folks at the SF Mime Troupe and thanks to Golden Thread Productions where she has been a Resident Artist since 2018 (aka the before times) - but mostly it's due to rent control!
 Runk first experienced the Troupe by stage managing two '97 youth projects, Revenger Rat Meets the Merchant of Death and Inside Out.
 After which she ran screaming into the arms of the Magic Theatre and there she stayed, contently for two years.
 The Troupe then wooed her back for their '99 Summer Production City For Sale.
-Still under the Troupe's wooing spell she's stage managed a plethora of their summer shows and has only managed to escape, successfully, one full summer back in '02 when she worked with SFShakes.
-However, she is plotting a daring escape for 2018...
+Still under the Troupe's wooing spell she's stage managed a plethora of their summer shows.
+Runk has also stage managed with Word For Word, Magic Theater, SFShakes, Intersection for the Arts, and African American Shakespeare Company.

 IT, and Web Programmer

-is a freelance IT Consultant and custom PC builder.
-A Oakland native he has been creating networks and helping provide technical support for 10+ years.
+Adan Gonzalez has worked as a freelance IT Consultant and Systems Administrator for 20+ years and has helped small and large businesses with creating and maintaining networks while helping provide technical support as well.
+A Oakland native, Adan has lived in the Bay Area his whole life and has been enjoying the San Francisco Mime Troupe shows from a very young age.
 Adan got involved with the Troupe when his younger brother, Taylor Gonzalez, joined the Youth Theater Project in high school.
-Taylor has continued to be deeply involved with the Troupe both as a YTP Teacher and Sound Designer fpr the summer show.
-Adan has provided his advice and support to help make the computers and the network work as seamless as possible to allow the Mime Troupe to create art, political commentary, and teach the next generation.
+Taylor has continued to be deeply involved with the Troupe both as a YTP Teacher and Sound Designer and eventually joining the Collective.
+Adan provides support to help make the computers, networks, and website work as seamless as possible to allow the Mime Troupe to create art, political commentary, and teach the next generation with ease.

 Board members and officers